elastic/terraform-provider-ec/docs/resources/observability_project.md

 ### Optional

 - `alias` (String) A custom domain label compatible with RFC-1035 standards.
 Derived from the project name by default.
-- `optimized_for` (String) The purpose for which the hardware of this elasticsearch project is optimized for.
-Also known as the Elasticsearch project subtype.
-- `search_lake` (Attributes) Configuration for entire set of capabilities that make the data searchable in Elasticsearch. (see [below for nested schema](#nestedatt--search_lake))

 ### Read-Only